irmen/raycaster/Readme.md

 # Textures

 All textures (walls, ceiling, floors) are squares of 64x64 pixels.
-Could be another power of 2, but I settled on 64x64 considering the display size and the number of pixels the engine has to push.
+I settled on this rather small size considering the limited display size of the screen as a whole: high res textures can't be displayed anyway.